-12.7.2 X9.42 Diffie-Hellman key derivation
+12.7.3 X9.42 Diffie-Hellman key derivation

-The X9.42 Diffie-Hellman key derivation mechanism, denoted CKM X9 42 DH DERIVE, is a mechanism for key derivation based on the Diffie-Hellman key agreement scheme, as defined in the ANSI X9.42 draft, where each party contributes one key pair, all using the same X9.42 Diffie-Hellman domain parameters.
+The X9.42 Diffie-Hellman key derivation mechanism, denoted CKM X9 42 DH DERIVE, is a mechanism for key derivation based on the Diffie-Hellman key agreement scheme, as defined in the ANSI X9.42 standard, where each party contributes one key pair, all using the same X9.42 Diffie-Hellman domain parameters.

-It has a parameter, a CK_X9_42_DH1_DERIVE_PARAMS structure.
+It has a parameter, a CK X9 42 DH1 DERIVE PARAMS structure.

 This mechanism derives a secret value, and truncates the result according to the CKA_KEY_TYPE attribute of the template and, if it has one and the key type supports it, the CKA_VALUE_LEN attribute of the template.
 (The truncation removes bytes from the leading end of the secret value.)
 The mechanism contributes the result as the CKA_VALUE attribute of the new key; other attributes required by the key type must be specified in the template.
+Note that in order to validate this mechanism it may be required to use the CKA_VALUE attribute as the key of a general-length MAC mechanism (e.g. CKM_SHA_1_HMAC_GENERAL) over some test data.